jmpark95/Employee-Management-System/README.md

-A small employee management system where HR can manage employee accounts, leave requests and streams.
-Cleaner code + entities than previous projects.
-Front end in Spring Employee Management System Frontend repo
+A small employee management system where HR can manage employees, leave requests and streams.
+Employees can also login to submit leave requests and view their profile.
+React front end in Empl Management frontend repo.
+Database pre-populated with dummy data, so if there leave taken hours but no history of leave, please ignore as this is not a bug.

 # To access the application:
 Example HR employee with full admin rights
 - email: john.doe@fdm.com <br />
-password: password
+password: john.doe.password

-Example regular employee with limited app functionality
+Example regular employee
 - email: mia.jones@fdm.com <br />
-password: password
+password: mia.jones.password

 ---